 As a cultural theorist, I examine the interplay of structure and meaning in narratives so as to uncover systemic models and rationally interrogate both their coherence and ramifications.
-In projects ranging from inspecting the foundations of genres to uncovering cognitive frames in scholarship, I aim in my research to unveil the work of cultural production.
+In projects ranging from inspecting the foundations of genres to uncovering cognitive frames in scholarship, I aim to unveil the work of cultural production.
 Rather than focus on revealing the concealed, I obliquely approach texts to trace the foundations, mechanisms, and complications of concealing structures.
-As this approach tends to stir interdisciplinary arguments, it fits well within conventional, critical mediums.
-Owing to a diverse education in literary theory, philosophy, semantics, and semiotics, my research interests and projects are situated in multiple discourse communities, and I am confident that this is the key to generating solutions.
-Above all, my research rests on a commitment to advancing transdisciplinary collaborations and conversations.
+As this approach tends to stir interdisciplinary arguments, it fits well within conventional, critical outlets.
+Owing to a diverse education in literary theory, philosophy, semantics, and semiotics, my research projects are situated in multiple discourse communities, and I am confident that this is the key to generating solutions.
+Above all, my research rests on a commitment to advancing conversations.
 My research interests respectively align with my past, present, and future across the following themes.

 Structuralism, Semantics, and Semiotics